First-principles systems builder

 Transformed manufacturing with edge-to-cloud AI achieving 99.99% reliability

-• → Solved "cloud latency kills production lines" — architected edge computing framework keeping critical decisions local.
+→ Solved the "cloud latency kills production lines" problem.
+Manufacturing control systems needed millisecond response times.
+Architected edge computing framework keeping critical decisions local while maintaining cloud connectivity for analytics.
 99.99% reliability, 35% reduction in unplanned downtime.

-• → Built IoT fleet management for 10,000+ heterogeneous industrial endpoints bridging legacy machinery with cloud intelligence.
+→ Built IoT fleet management for 10,000+ heterogeneous industrial endpoints.
+The challenge was enabling modern AI/ML on decades-old legacy machinery that couldn't be replaced.
+Created abstraction layer bridging legacy equipment with cloud intelligence.

-• → Reduced robot safety incidents through simulation — built ROS-based system learning from human patterns.
+→ Reduced robot safety incidents through simulation, not sensors.
+Built ROS-based system learning from human patterns and generating collision-free routes automatically.
 33% reduction in space invasion, 21% fewer safety stops.

 Principal Software Engineer | Platform Architecture